kartva/k-lox-jit/README.md

 3. Closures
 4. Garbage collector
 5. Async/await runtime (event loop)

+### Notes from Mukul
+// Have an effects-based register allocator system

 ### Notes from Vihaan
 // neutral and absorbing elements in arithmatic